mlubinsky/mlubinsky.github.com/ml/README.md

+<https://uber.github.io/ludwig/> . toolbox that allows to train and test deep learning models without the need to write code.

 AutoML basic project: <https://github.com/minimaxir/automl-gs>
 given X predict Y

 Using gridsearch for hyperparamter optimization.
 Grid search is known to perform worse than random search in cases where not all hyperparameters are of similar importanc

- Automatic Machine Learning: Methods, Systems, Challenges; Chapter Hyperparameter Optimization
+ Automatic Machine Learning: Methods, Systems, Challenges; Chapter Hyperparameter Optimization:

 https://www.automl.org/wp-content/uploads/2018/11/hpo.pdf